HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_development/wcm_rest/wcm_rest_starting.md

 !!! note
     Proper library permissions must be configured to be able to create the content.

 The same access control checks also apply to the HCL Digital Experience Version 2 REST APIs.
-Reference the Help Center topic [HCL Digital Experience Version 2 REST APIs](https://help.hcl-software.com/digital-experience/9.5/latest/manage_content/wcm_development/wcm_rest_v2/) for more information.
+Reference the Help Center topic [REST service for Web Content Manager v2](../wcm_rest_v2/index.md) for more information.

 |Header|Header|
 |------|------|